1.0 Introduction

 certutil -f -repairstore -csp "Fortanix KMS CNG Provider" my "<cert serial number>"

-The repair operation will not be allowed because the private key is restricted to be exported from Fortanix DSM, protecting the key integrity.
+The repair operation will not be allowed because the private key is restricted from being exported from Fortanix DSM, protecting the key integrity.

 6.4 Add AD CS Role to the Server

-Add the AD CS role to the server.
+Perform the following steps to add the AD CS role to the server:

 In the Private Key window, select Use existing private key and then select Select a certificate and use its associated private key.